AaravR10/CyberPatriot-Scoring-Machine-Bash/README.md

 Hello!
 I'm Aarav Ragoonanan, I created this scoring machine for extra practice, but I would appreciate any feedback, thanks!

+**Packages Needed for this**
+- notify-send `sudo apt-get install libnotify-bin`
+- The operating system has to have a bash terminal

 **How to use**
 1. Copy text from score.sh
 2. Paste into file inside virtual machine (for example, score.sh)